-• The PSC will work with the RCMP, City staff, Community Policing volunteers and community partners to support crime prevention programs such as Citizens Crime Watch, Crime-Free Multi-Housing and Block Watch.
-The PSC will support ongoing efforts to disseminate community safety and crime prevention information through different channels including social media, delivering community presentations on topics of interest, and working with partners to help distribute community policing and crime prevention information.
+The PSC will work with the RCMP, City staff, Community Policing volunteers and community partners to support crime prevention programs such as Citizens Crime Watch, Crime-Free Multi-Housing Business Watch and Block Watch.
+The PSC will support ongoing efforts to disseminate community safety and crime prevention information through different channels including social media, delivering community presentations on topics of interest, including Business Watch information in new and renewed business license packages, and working with partners to help distribute community policing and crime prevention information.

-Action #4: Work with the Fire Department to increase the use of smoke detectors by all Burnaby residents.
+Action #4: Work with the Fire Department to increase the use of smoke alarms by all Burnaby residents.

-• The PSC will support the Burnaby Fire Department in its work to ensure all Burnaby households have a working smoke detector.
+• The PSC will support the Burnaby Fire Department in its work to ensure all Burnaby households have a working smoke alarm.
 In the near term, the Fire Department will focus on households that have the highest risk (e.g. households with at least one young child, an older adult, or a person with a disability, and rental housing areas).